Alternative dispute resolution: United Kingdom

-In the United Kingdom, ADR is encouraged as a mean of resolving taxpayers' disputes with His Majesty's Revenue and Customs.
+In the United Kingdom, ADR is encouraged as a means of resolving taxpayers' disputes with His Majesty's Revenue and Customs.

-In the regulated sectors, finance, telecoms and energy ADR providers exist.
-Outside of the regulated areas, there are schemes in many sectors which provide schemes for voluntary membership.
+ADR providers exist in the regulated finance, telecoms and energy sectors.
+Outside these regulated areas, there are schemes in many sectors which provide schemes for voluntary membership.
 Two sets of regulations, in March and June 2015, were laid in Parliament to implement the European Directive on alternative dispute resolution in the UK.

 Alternative Dispute Resolution is now widely used in the UK across many sectors.
-In the communications, energy, Finance and Legal sectors, it is compulsory for traders to signpost to approved ADR schemes when they are unable to resolve disputes with consumers.
+In the communications, energy, finance and legal sectors, it is compulsory for traders to signpost to approved ADR schemes when they are unable to resolve disputes with consumers.
 In the aviation sector there is a quasi-compulsory ADR landscape, where airlines have an obligation to signpost to either an approved ADR scheme or PACT - which is operated by the Civil Aviation Authority.

-On 1 October 2015 the UK adopted The Alternative Dispute Resolution for Consumer Disputes (Competent Authorities and Information) Regulations 2015 into law, which set out rules in relation to ADR and put measures into place to widen the use and application of ADR.
+The UK adopted the Alternative Dispute Resolution for Consumer Disputes (Competent Authorities and Information) Regulations 2015 on 1 October 2015, which set out rules in relation to ADR and put measures into place to widen the use and application of ADR in disputes with consumers after any available internal procedures have been exhausted.